 Successful in one tournament, absent from the next

 On the road to Chile 1962, Paraguay were forced into a play-off against the winner of the North and Central American section.
 Mexico turned out to be their opponents, and La Albirroja went into the match as clear favourites.
 However, El Tricolor upset the odds to secure an unlikely but fully-deserved place at the finals.
 Four years later, Yugoslavia – who finished fourth in Chile – found themselves level with France at the top of their qualifying group, with Norway close behind in third place.
 The group went all the way to the wire, but it was the French who eventually snatched top spot.

 The most eagerly anticipated clash of the 1966 qualifying campaign, however, was that between Chile 1962 runners-up Czechoslovakia and Portugal, a side brimming with stars from double European Cup winners Benfica.
 Eusebio and Co proved too strong for Czechoslovakia and sealed their first appearance at world football’s showpiece event.

 In the Mexico 1970 preliminaries, all eyes were on the ever-dangerous Argentina, and Peru, who boasted the talented trio of Teofilo Cubillas, Hector Chumpitaz and Ramon Mifflin.
 Peru surprised everyone with their displays, and achieved a draw in Buenos Aires to end the Albiceleste’s hopes of qualifying for the finals.
 In the European section, the tightest qualifying group was fought out between Spain, Yugoslavia and surprise package Belgium.
 Despite featuring several players from Real Madrid’s 1968/69 title-winning ye-ye generation, La Roja performed way below expectations and looked on as Belgium qualified for the main event in Mexico.

-To read part two of this feature, which includes a host of other great matches and memorable upsets, click on the menu on the right.
+Part two of this feature includes a host of other great matches and memorable upsets.